itsgreddy/NeuralShell/README.md

 # System CLI Tool

-A modern command-line interface tool that provides system monitoring capabilities and file operations with natural language processing support.
-This tool allows users to interact with their system using plain English commands instead of remembering specific syntax.
+A modern command-line interface tool that provides system monitoring capabilities and file operations with optional natural language processing support.
+This tool can be used either with AI-powered natural language processing (using OpenAI's API) or as a standard CLI tool with direct commands.

 ## Features

+- **Two Operation Modes**
+  - AI-Powered Mode: Process natural language commands using OpenAI's API
+  - Standard Mode: Traditional command-line interface without AI integration

 - **System Monitoring**
   - System Information (OS, version, machine, processor, etc.)